 -

-Going Viral in a Pandemic: Social Media and the Broadening of the Black Lives Matter Movement – Current draft.
+Late Adoption and Collective Action: Social Media Expansion and the Diffusion of Black Lives Matter – Current draft.
 Joint with Avetian, Vladimir; Sardoschau, Sulin; and Saxena, Kritika.

 -